openshift-labs/lab-kafka-operator/README.md

 Lab - Kafka Operator
 ====================

-This workshop provides an introduction to deploying a Kafa cluster using the Kafa operator.
+This workshop provides an introduction to deploying a Kafka cluster using the Kafka operator.
 Use of the operator is from the perspective of a developer.

 The workshop uses the HomeRoom workshop environment in the learning portal configuration.
 You will need to be a cluster admin in order to deploy it.

 When the URL for the workshop environment is accessed, a workshop session will be created on demand.
-This will include a project for the session, into which the Kafa operator will have been pre-installed.
+This will include a project for the session, into which the Kafka operator will have been pre-installed.

 Deploying the Workshop
 ----------------------